matn7/CS-Notes/src/main/java/mutithreading/concurrency_and_parallelism/README.md

 - In the original SSE, there was support only for integer operations.
 - SEE has progressed, with new versions: SSE2, SSE3, SSSE3 and SSE4.
 - The newer versions bring SIMD support for both integer and floating-point operations.
-- At tes same time, C/C++ compilers such as GNU and Clang provided support, eventually automatic, for SIMD friendly core.
+- At the same time, C/C++ compilers such as GNU and Clang provided support, eventually automatic, for SIMD friendly core.
 - Nowadays both compilers are capable of 'automatic vectorization' of appropriately written source code.
 - Elements in the arrays 'array1' and 'array2' should be added pairwise in parallel in order to boost performance.